 can refer people to your work. http://learningbyladders.wordpress.com/secret/

 I worked with Adams50 county in Denver who have modified the set to create an excellent scheme for use with all of their schools.
 They have called them their social standards and have simplified them as you see by following the link.

 Keynotes and Workshops – Keynote presentations play an important role in re-energising change which can then be built upon through workshops.
 I have now delivered over a hundred such engagements in over twenty countries.
-The feedback from them has helped to further shape the development of tools such as reorder.
+The feedback from them has helped to further shape the development of SECRET skills and the personalisation of learning.

 Selection of items of content I have on the web